Revelation 11:1-14

 11 But after three and a half days, God breathed life into those dead bodies.
 They stood up.
 The people who saw them were very afraid.
 12 Then God's two servants heard a loud voice that came from heaven.
 The voice said, ‘Come up here.’
 They went up to heaven in a cloud, while their enemies watched them.

 13 At the same time the ground shook with a strong earthquake.
 One in every ten buildings in the city fell down.
 7,000 people died because of the earthquake.
 The people who were still alive became very afraid.
-They praised the God of heaven and said that he is very powerful.
+They praised the God of heaven because of his great power.

 14 That is the second great trouble and it has now finished.
 But the third great trouble will come soon.